 6. Leisure Centres

 Visit the local leisure centre to see if they run daytime exercise classes aimed at older people.
 Older age is also a good time to take up one of the gentler kinds of yoga or tai chi that focus on flexibility rather than burning calories.
 Leisure centres often provide a wide range of activities to suit all including swimming, water aerobics and yoga.
+Getting quality trampolines or visiting trampolines parks are also a great and fun way to exercise for the elderly.

 7. Age UK